 This banana cake recipe should yield results that are perfectly moist, but certainly not oily.
 If yours seems more of the latter than the former, consider these possible issues.

 It took quite a bit of tweaking and testing but I’m very proud to finally be sharing my favorite banana cake recipe with you.
-If you try it, please leave me a comment letting me know how you liked it!
+If you try it, please let me know how you like it!

 Enjoy!